MateuxLucax/be-the-hero/README.md

 # Be the hero

 Complete application developed during Semana Omnistack 11.
-Lectured by Diego Fernandos from Rocketsead
+Lectured by Diego Fernandos from Rocketseat